 The initial brand project was a new website that would make Custom House Draperies feel more modern, but we couldn’t quite make the company feel contemporary with a name like that.
 We recommended a company name change, and once we hit on “Thread,” we knew we had something special.
 And of course, what else would you do for this logo, but thread the “h” through the needle?
-The client loved it, and so did the New England Ad Club’s Hatch Awards.
+The client loved it, and so did the New England Ad Club, which awarded us with a gold Hatch Bowl.

 Where designers have it made.